BBBase-EHeresy/PPPub/docs/forces_of_evil/isengard.md

 Ballista (9) 10 4

 **CREW**

 - An Isengard Assault Ballista is a large Siege Engine and is crewed by three Uruk-hai warrior crew wearing heavy armour.
-One is armed with a sword, one a dagger and the other carries an Assault Ballista bolt (pike).
-Any additional crew purchased will be equipped with heavy armour and a sword.
-One of the crew is automatically the Siege Veteran.
+One is armed with a [Sword] one a dagger and the other carries an Assault Ballista bolt (pike).
+Any additional crew purchased will be equipped with [Heavy armour]
+- a [Sword] One of the crew is automatically the Siege Veteran.
 All crew members have the Uruk-hai, Isengard, Infantry and Warrior keywords.

 **Mv F S D A W C**
 6" 4/4+ 4 5 1 1 3

 **OPTIONS**

 - Uruk-hai Engineer Captain 50 points
 - Additional Crew 9 points each
 - Superior Construction 15 points

 **SPECIAL RULES**

 - Piercing Shot - If a shot from an Isengard Assault Ballista hits a Battlefield target, then they will suffer one single Strength 9 hit.
 Additionally, if the target has Strength 5 or lower, they will be knocked Prone and flung D6" directly away from the Ballista.
 Any model that the target passes over will also be knocked Prone and suffer one single Strength 6 hit.
 If the target comes into contact with a piece of impassable terrain, or a model that is Strength 6 or higher, then it will immediately stop and be knocked Prone, and both the target and the Obstacle or model (if it has a Defence value) will suffer one Strength 6 hit.

 - Raise the Ladders!
 Part weapon, part siege device, a carefully placed shot from the Assault Ballista can raise a siege ladder in an instant, and propel an Uruk-hai straight into combat.